edwardrl101/BIZy-ISE-BACC/README.md

 - Glenn Chew
 - Ryan Justyn

+In this competition, we derived an LP model for a semiconductor company, and performed extensive simulations (Quasi Monte-Carlo) and probability calculations in order to gain new insights to further improve our model.
+Most of the work here is done in Python.
 This repository contains the code for the model, computations, and simulations that we did for the NUS-ISE Business Analytics Case Competition in 2025.
 It also contains our final report.